vantrungfit/lawnet/README.md

 ## Database

-The NTUST-IW contactless wrist vein database was made of 2120 RGB images captured by an iPhone 8+.
-A total of 106 volunteers from China, Taiwan, Vietnam, Thailand, Indonesia, and Mongolia aged from 17 to 63 joined the collection process.
-Five samples per session were captured for each subject wrist: 106 subjects × 2 wrists × 5 samples × 2 sessions = 2,120 images.
-These images with 640 × 480 resolution were stored in ".tiff" format.
+The NTUST-IW contactless wrist vein database was made of 2120 RGB images captured by an iPhone 8+ (indoor and outdoor).

-To increase the diversity of RGB wrist vein database, the samples in NTUST-IW were collected under uncontrol environment.
-In the first session, the images were captured indoor in our laboratory.
-In the second session, the wrist vein images were taken outdoor in our school campus.
-The time interval between two sessions is one week.
-Note that, LED flashlight of iPhone 8+ is turned on in the collection process.

 ### Collection Method